fpvandoorn/LeanInRome/LeanInRome/S4_Sets_and_Functions/tutorial_SetsAndFunctions.md

 ## Functions

-As said, functions among types are *primitive notions*, so we do not expect to find a definition for them.
-Still, we want to speak about functions among *sets*, and indeed **functions among sets are different gadgets than functions among types**.
+As said, *functions among types are primitive notions*, so we do not expect to find a definition for them.
+But we want to speak about functions among *sets*, and indeed **functions among sets are different gadgets than functions among types**.
 This requires a small change of perspective.

 Let's inspect the following code:
 ```lean